slateci/slateci.github.io/_posts/2019-10-04-kubernetes-with-singularity.md

 Documentation for the Singularity CRI is located at [the main Sylabs documentation site](https://sylabs.io/guides/cri/1.0/user-guide/installation.html) and also in the [code repository](https://github.com/sylabs/singularity-cri).
 The instructions provided there are sufficient to set up a Kubernetes cluster when combined with a typical approach to using `kubeadm`, but for convenience we will show how to combine the two together into a single workflow.
 For simplicity this guide assumes a fresh CentOS 7 system, but the procedure should be applicable to other distributions with only minor adjustments.

+Many of the following commands need to be run as superuser, so it is probably a good idea to `sudo su -` before beginning.

 First, several packages must be installed, some of which are found in [EPEL](https://fedoraproject.org/wiki/EPEL).

 	yum update -y # updating installed packages is a good first step, but can take a while